ClementNerma/Rave/docs/books/hybrid.md

 val something = new Superthing('cake');

 println!(`The thing's name is ${something.getName()}.`);
-  // Prints: 'The thing's name is cake.'
+  // Prints: "The thing's name is cake."
 ```

 Another trick to use a member from the inside of the class is to use the `@` symbol: